 The IFU subsystem contains optics that collects the output beams from each of the 24 pickoffs and reimages them with appropriate anamorphic magnification onto the 24 image slicers.
 The anamorphic magnification is required in order that the spatial sampling pixels (ʻspaxelsʼ) on the sky are square whilst maintaining Nyquist sampling of the spectra on the detector in the spectral dimension.
 The slices from groups of 8 sub-fields are aligned and reformatted into a single 254mm long slit at the entrance to the three spectrometers.
 The optics in a single IFU comprises: two off-axis aspheric re-imaging mirrors, a third re-imaging mirror defined with a more complex geometry using Zernike polynomials, one monolithic slicing mirror array containing 14 slices with spherical surfaces in different orientations, two monolithic pupil mirror arrays containing 7 facets each with spherical surfaces, and one monolithic slit mirror array containing 14 facets with toroidal surface form.
 All of the micro-optics in the IFUs are produced by diamond-machining using a combination of diamondturning and raster fly-cutting techniques.
 This technique allows arrays of multi-faceted components to be manufactured with in-built mounting surfaces, all to sub-micron accuracy.
 Particular attention was paid to minimising the micro roughness on the optical surfaces which was in the range 5-10nm rms for many components.
 Detailed metrology measurements are being performed on every element to ensure that the stringent tolerances in form error and alignment for the IFUs have been achieved.
 Figure 5 shows a complete set (one of three) of IFU components produced by CfAI's Precision Optics Laboratory.
 Each set comprises 72 separate mirrors with 384 individual optical surfaces.
 Figure 6 shows a view of the 'front' of KMOS with the 24 pick-off arms visible.

-KMOS is currently undergoing commissioning at ESO's Paranal observatory in Chile.
+KMOS is currently in regular scientific use at ESO's Very Large Telescope at the Paranal observatory in Chile.
 Figure 7 shows a view of the instrument installed on VLT UT1.
 The first light KMOS spectrum was collected on 22nd Nov 2012.
 The formal press release can be found on the ESO news pages.
-We hope to achieve Provisional Acceptance Chile early in 2013 and look forward to seeing the first exciting science from KMOS shortly afterwards.
+Some recent science results from KMOS can be found here.

-KMOS is being built by a consortium of UK and German institutes working in partnership with ESO:
+KMOS was built by a consortium of UK and German institutes working in partnership with ESO:

 CfAI, Department of Physics, Durham University, Durham, UK